-- According to the Adult Education Survey, the proportion of adults (aged from 18 to 64) taking part in non-formal continuing training rose to 60% in the year 2020.27 - According to the AES, 7.41 million persons (48%) took part in continuing vocational training in 2018: or 52%, 9 43% - ▶ 43% of the population participated in company-based continuing training: ♂ 47%, ♀ 37% - The participation rate in individual occupationally related continuing training was 7%. - Participation rises significantly in line with school or educational qualification. - 62,800 qualifications at trade and technical schools in 2018. - 91,000 completions of VET leading to higher level qualifications pursuant to the BBiG/HwO in 2018.
+- According to the Adult Education Survey, the proportion of adults (aged from 18 to 64) taking part in non-formal continuing training rose to 60% in the year 2020. - ▶ The rate of participation in continuing VET was 54% in 2020. - ▶ 49% of the population participated in company-based continuing training: ♂ 51%, ♀ 47% - ▶ The participation rate in individual occupationally related continuing training was 15%. - Participation rises significantly in line with school or educational qualification. - ▶ 62,800 qualifications at trade and technical schools in 2018. - ▶ 91,000 completions of VET leading to higher level qualifications pursuant to the BBiG/HwO in 2018.
 The commercial sector accounted for 51.1% of these.
 38.3% were master craftsman examinations.